DoSomething/contentful-prototype/docs/development/contentful/workflow.md

 To create or edit a content type(s):

-1. Create a new branch
+### 1\) Create a new branch

+We'll use this branch to open a pull request with or new or updated export file(s) per the content type changes we'll be making.

-2. Make the changes on **Dev** via Contentful UI
+### 2\) Make the changes on **Dev** via Contentful UI

+Use the web interface to create new content type, or add, update, or remove fields from existing content types.

+### 3\) Export the changes as migrations

-3. [Create a migration](https://github.com/contentful/contentful-cli/tree/master/docs/space/generate/migration) for each content type added or edited, saving the migration to the relevant `contentful/content-types` file, e.g. `contentful/content-types/galleryBlock.js`
+[Create a migration](https://github.com/contentful/contentful-cli/tree/master/docs/space/generate/migration) for each content type added or edited, saving the migration to the relevant `contentful/content-types` file, e.g. `contentful/content-types/galleryBlock.js`

 ```bash
 $ contentful space generate migration -s $SPACE_ID -e dev -c galleryBlock -f contentful/content-types/galleryBlock.js